Leesa’s Chronic Lymphocytic Leukemia (CLL) Story

 This interview has been edited for clarity.
 This is not medical advice.
 Please consult with your healthcare provider for treatment decisions.

 Tell me about yourself

 I like doing puzzles.
 I like animals, especially cats.
 I’m married.
-I live in California, retired about 7 years now, and I love to travel, although that has been curtailed.
-Mostly long trips.
-I’ve done a few short things.
-I love my lunch dates with my girlfriends, and that’s that’s me.
+I live in California and have been retired about 7 years now.
+I love to travel, although that has been curtailed.
+Mostly long trips, but I’ve done a few short things.
+I love my lunch dates with my girlfriends, and that’s me.